Australian cricket team in England in 1888

 Charlie Turner claimed 283 wickets in first-class matches for Australia in England during 1888.

 The Australian cricket team in England in 1888 played 37 first-class matches including three Tests.
 England won the series 2–1, after losing the first Test.
-The next time England would come back from one down to win a three match Test series at home was in July 2020, after they beat the West Indies 2–1.
+The next time England would come back from one down to win a three-match Test series at home was 132 years later, in July 2020, when they beat the West Indies 2–1.